Perspective | In Gaza, skateboarding offers mental refuge to youth

 Living in a poor area in eastern Gaza City, he says he is thankful to have discovered skateboarding.

 “Young men here are often tempted to smoke and take drugs.
-Doing skateboard prevented me to do so and made me a better man than I could imagine.
-Skateboard brought me a meaning in my life in Gaza.
+Skateboarding kept me from doing that and made me a better man than I could imagine.
+Skateboarding gave meaning to my life in Gaza.
 I need it to live; it’s like my second wife,” Captain Rajab said with a laugh.

 Meanwhile, he is dreaming of taking part in the Olympics, on the Palestine team.

-“I really wish that one day I can train overseas with the right facilities, because in Gaza, among many things, we also lack of that.”
+“I really wish that one day I could train overseas with the right facilities, because in Gaza, among many things, we also lack of that.”

 In Sight is The Washington Post’s photography blog for visual narrative.
 This platform showcases compelling and diverse imagery from staff members and freelance photographers, news agencies and archives.
 If you are interested in submitting a story to In Sight, please complete this form.